johaGL/DIMet/README.md

 * `technical_toexclude` : optional, just if any internal technical molecule remains which was not excluded before
 * `newcateg` : column that is a combination of 2 or more metadata categories.
 	The new category thus generated, is ready for comparison to its counterpart/opposite, example :

-		Control (a condition) combined with T0 (a timepoint), yields Control_T0 L-Cyclo (another condition) combined with T0 (same timepoint) yields L-Cyclo_T0 so now, we are able to compare L-Cyclo_T0 against Control_T0 .
+		- Control (a condition) combined with T0 (a timepoint), yields Control_T0.

+		- L-Cyclo (another condition) combined with T0 (same timepoint) yields L-Cyclo_T0.

+		So now, we are able to compare L-Cyclo_T0 against Control_T0.
 You only have to set the columns to combine to create that new category.

 * `contrasts` : all your comparisons to be performed, in the form of a list of pairs, where each pair is a comparison.